BASAL CELL CARCINOMA

 What is basal cell carcinoma?

-Basal cells are found at the bottom of the epidermis (the outermost layer of the skin).
-They produce new skin cells and push older cells toward the outer surface of the skin when new cells are produced.
-Basal cell carcinoma develops when DNA is damaged due to exposure to UV rays.
-This damage leads to changes in basal cells resulting in serious health complications including death.
+Basal cells are located at the bottom of the epidermis, the outer layer of the skin.
+They create new skin cells and gradually push older cells toward the surface.
+Basal cell carcinoma develops when DNA in these cells becomes damaged—most often from long-term exposure to ultraviolet (UV) radiation.
+This damage can lead to uncontrolled growth of basal cells and the formation of a skin cancer lesion.

 How to spot basal cell carcinoma.